Evolutionary aesthetics click here

-In respect to the theories presented, Ode et al describes them as theories developed for explaining and predicting preference provide a basis for explaining what is important for our experience of landscape (which can) aid in identifying what characteristics of the visual landscape are important to describe.
+In respect to the theories presented, Ode et al describes them as theories developed for explaining and predicting preference which provide a basis for explaining what is important for our experience of landscape (which can) aid in identifying what characteristics of the visual landscape are important to describe.
 It is perhaps stretching to regard some of the list as theories, some are little more than concepts used for illustration.
 The authors expand each of the concepts to identify contributing indicators.

 It may be that social scientists have either believed they have identified satisfactory theories, or that they have abandoned the search for theoretical underpinnings.
 This is certainly the view of Terkenli (2001):

 “Although an all-encompassing theory may no longer be sought after in contemporary social sciences as in the past, the fact that no integrated, comprehensive theoretical and analytical frameworks have been thus far formulated that adequately address landscape study, assessment and planning has been in many regards, debilitating.
 Moreover, the plethora of processes of action and interaction among the various components and functions of a landscape dictate that almost all existing theoretical frameworks of analysis, as well as methodological tools, have some application in landscape study, planning, use or policy implementation.”

 It remains to be seen whether further theories will be developed to explain landscape aesthetics.

 While not specifically referring to landscape preferences, the article, “Four Fallacies of Pop Evolutionary Psychology” in Scientific American (Buller, 2009) suggests that the assumptions of evolutionary psychology are deeply flawed because much of its assertions are speculative, not based on evidence.
 While intellectually appealing, the theory of evolution applied to psychology is not a foregone conclusion.